On this page you can find information about:

 Each month, Light Reading, in addition to its regular reporting on all that's hot in the communications and caffeine-related beverages sectors, will focus its attention on a particular topic that will generate a number of special features, including video blogs, service provider and analyst interviews, reader polls, pictures and all manner of other content "gubbins."

-The aim of these hot topic focus months is to draw attention to different aspects of technology or services trends that are affecting network operators globally in 2016 and beyond.
+The aim of these hot topic focus months is to draw attention to different aspects of technology or services trends that are affecting network operators globally.

-See the full list of topics for the second half of 2017 below, with details of the Light Reading editor who will be leading and coordinating the coverage each month.
+See the list of topics for the second half of 2018 below, with details of the Light Reading editor who will be leading and coordinating the coverage each month.

-Table 1: Light Reading Editorial Calendar 2017: August-December
+Table 1: Light Reading Editorial Calendar 2018: July-December

 Still using that old seven-layer OSI model as the reference architecture for your network?